Hendrik Doeff

 Hendrik Doeff (2 December 1777 – 19 October 1835) was the Dutch commissioner in the Dejima trading post in Nagasaki, Japan, during the first years of the 19th century.
+During the Napoleonic Wars (1803–1815), in which the Netherlands was occupied by (and a satellite of) France, Dutch ships abstained from sailing to Japan directly due to the possibility of being captured by Royal Navy ships.
+They relied on "neutral" American and Danish ships.
+The Netherlands was annexed by Napoleon Bonaparte (1810–1813), while Britain captured several Dutch colonial possessions and after the 1811 invasion of Java, Dejima was the only place in the world where the Dutch flag still flew, as ordered by commissioner Hendrik Doeff.

 Biography

 Doeff was born in Amsterdam.
 As a young man, he sailed to Japan as a scribe for the Dutch East India Company.
 He became chief of the Dejima post in 1803, succeeding Willem Wardenaar, who was Director from 1800 to 1803.
 Doeff remained in Japan until 1817, when Jan Cock Blomhoff succeeded him.
 After Britain captured the Dutch East Indies in 1811, Dejima became the only place in the world flying the Dutch flag.
 The Netherlands was restored in 1814, and Doeff was later decorated for his loyalty and courage.

 Doeff wrote a Dutch-Japanese dictionary, and a memoir of his experiences in Japan, titled Recollections of Japan.
 He was notable for his strong activity in maintaining the Dutch trade monopoly in Japan.
 He is the first westerner known to have written haiku, two of which have been found in Japanese publications from the period of his stay in Japan.
 One of his haiku: